gflarity/gflarity.deno.dev/_posts/2013-02-14-secure-postgres-replication.md

 </pre>
 </p>

+Note: You'll need to restart your postgres server for the wal related setting to take affect now.

 The Postgres data dir for Ubuntu 12-04 is in /var/lib/postgresql/9.1/main

 You'll need an SSL key and cert and root cert (CA).
 You can generate your own CA and self signed cert if you want as well.
 To do so see the Keys and Certs section of